ManhTrinhNguyen/Jenkins-Docker-practice/README.md

-# Demo Project: Install Jenkins on DigitalOcean
+# Install Jenkins on DigitalOcean

 ## 🚀 Technologies Used
 - **Jenkins**